Linne Doran: Duvall, WA

 “My daughter absolutely LOVED the camp and is very excited to return.
 She specifically mentioned how the instructors showed confidence and trust in her and her abilities and how that really made her feel capable and highly engaged.”– Mother of 13-year-old camper

 Campers will spend an exciting week honing their ability to survive in the wilderness!
-They’ll learn to build a fire from friction, identify and harvest edible and medicinal plants, cook over open fire and coals, and create a shelter.
+They’ll learn to build a fire, identify and harvest edible and medicinal plants, cook over open fire and coals, and create a shelter.
 We’ll teach knife safety and guide them through awesome adventures off-trail.
-Campers will connect with their fellow survivors as they make fish spears, tools, baskets, and rope.
+Campers will connect with their fellow survivors as they support each other in learning and practicing their skills.

 Campers will enjoy:

 - Building, engaging, and tending fire